 What are your biggest strengths as a parent?
 Don’t worry about humility; just be honest.
 What would an impartial observer admire if she could watch your

 1. Make a list, in writing, of what you're most proud of about yourself as a parent.

 Include all those things no one else ever even notices.
-And the things that might look simple from the outside, but take extra effort for you.
+Make sure to mention the things that might look simple from the outside, but take extra effort

 And yes, include those moments when you don't completely pull it off, but you're able to notice things going downhill in the middle of an interaction and

 Keep adding to your list until you have at least ten things that you're proud of about yourself as a parent.
-(Better
+(Better yet, 20 or 30!)

 2. Read through your list and give yourself appreciation for everything on it.

 You may find your inner critic offering a counterpoint of all the things you don't do as well.
 There will always be those things if you're human, because

 there's no way for humans to be perfect.
 Join the club.
 For right now, just let those things you're still working on go.
 Today, focus on all the things

 you do right as a parent.
 Give yourself total appreciation and credit for all that hard work.
 Savor that feeling.

 Appreciating yourself lifts your mood and helps you feel more emotionally generous.
 But let's take this a step further.
 What can this list teach you to